 Click here to sign up for your Porch account.

 While you might not get too many customers discovering your business from Yellow Pages books anymore, yellowpages.com is still alive and well.
-Yellowpages allows you to find and review local businesses near you.
+The site allows user to find and review local businesses.
 The site averages more than 13 million active users.

 Click here to claim your Yellowpages listing.

 Houzz is a review site that connects interested homeowners with design professionals.
 So if you’re involved in landscaping and remodeling, make sure you have your business listed on Houzz.

 Thumbtack allows customers to find local professionals all over the internet- that’s anything from piano teachers to massage therapists to contractors.
 The site currently has 10 million users and 280,000 businesses using its services.

 Homestars was built when its founder had trouble finding reputable home services professionals while renovating her own home.
 Nowadays, the site has reviews on renovators, repairmen, and retailers.
 The site currently reports more than 1.3 million registered users.

 How to Get Chosen on Contractor Review Sites

 Once you get your business listed on all of these sites, you might wonder what you need to do in order to stand out from your competition.
 Here are a few steps that you can take in order to be the obvious choice in your area.

 The first thing that you should do on each one of these sites is to claim your business listing.
 That will give you the ability to edit your business information, add high-definition photos, and engage with your customers.